-I had the opportunity to write for the most recent edition of Family Business magazine on how financial planning for each member of a family business can help bring clarity to strategic decisions.
+I had the opportunity to write for the most recent edition of Family Business Magazine on how financial planning for each member of a family business can help bring clarity to strategic decisions.
 Clarity on the personal impact of decisions is critical for closely held businesses.
-I hope you enjoy…

 Developing Confidence and Clarity in Family Business Decision Making